 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Databricks, headquartered in the US, currently does not have publicly available carbon emissions data, including specific figures for Scope 1, 2, or 3 emissions.
-Additionally, there are no documented reduction targets or climate pledges outlined in their sustainability initiatives.
-As such, the company has not disclosed any specific commitments to reduce carbon emissions or participate in industry-standard climate initiatives like the Science Based Targets initiative (SBTi).
-In the absence of concrete emissions data or reduction commitments, it is unclear how Databricks is addressing climate change within its operations.
-The company may still be developing its sustainability strategy or aligning with broader industry practices, but specific details are not available at this time.
+Databricks currently does not have publicly available carbon emissions data, including specific figures for Scope 1, 2, or 3 emissions.
+Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
+As a result, the company has not set specific goals for reducing its carbon footprint or committed to any industry-standard climate initiatives such as the Science Based Targets initiative (SBTi).
+In the absence of concrete emissions data and reduction commitments, it is unclear how Databricks is addressing climate change within its operations.
+The company may need to establish clearer sustainability goals and report on its emissions to align with industry best practices and enhance transparency regarding its environmental impact.